ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**2.2.0**

+- Migrated and publicized mod compat classes from ClassicItems.
+Now provides public hooks for BetterUI, ItemStats, and ShareSuite.

 **2.1.3**

 - Fixed items dropping while disabled when R2API.ItemDropAPI was loaded by another mod.